 Lately, I feel like I'm allergic to scrolling.
 I open Instagram for a minute.
 I close it.
 I open Twitter.
 I close it.
 Open TikTok.
 Close it.
 Opening and closing again and again and for some reason, I can only dissociate on Strava where there is nothing served to me besides my friends' idyllic diary-esque entries about their runs.

-I hate scrolling because I don't like having my life determined by the algorithm, one that tries to guess who I am and who I could
+I hate scrolling because I don't like having my life determined by the algorithm, one that tries to guess who I am and who I could become

-become good related essay
+good related essay

 There's an idea in these blackbox algorithms there is a natural divination, that this is the inevitability of things, a will of the Nature of the internet.
 But, the enshittification of the internet isn't a consequence of entropy, it's a choice.
 And it's blatantly clear that the choice of the builder of these systems aren't trying to help their users anymore.
 Anecdotally, the disregard is obvious.
 On my Instagram where I have never interacted with the FYP, I instantly get served reels about where to eat in New York at the end of my scroll.
-On my art account, even after a year of trying to
+On my art account, even after a year of trying to curate

-again and againthis image always shows up, I like it but why is it always there
+this image always shows up, I like it but why is it always there

 But even as I bash what scrolling has become, even though I don't want to be a part of it any more, I still love the Internet.
 The Internet is a place of freedom, of discovery, of creation of yourself and your world.
 It helped me fall in love with creative coding when I had previously thought, based on what people around me said in high school, that to code You Had to be Good at Math.
 It helped me meet friends and people that changed my perception of what the world could be.
 It's a place to find and to be found.
 An act of realization.
 To participate in the Internet is to scroll.